 On-site heated swimming pools provide guests with a way to relax and unwind, along with fishing, archery, horseback riding, canoeing, kayaking, pontoon rentals, or tennis.
 There’s also a sand exercise trail that leads to the lodge.

 Guests looking for live entertainment can visit the Hoop-Dee-Doo Musical Review and grab dinner at Trails End.

 13. Disney’s Yacht Club Resort

-Amenities include a business center, laundry service, spa and health club, wake-up call service, disability services, transportation, and medical equipment use.
+Amenities include a business centre, laundry service, spa and health club, wake-up call service, disability services, transportation, and medical equipment use.

 The Yacht Club shares Stormalong Bay with Disney’s Beach Club Resort.
-Couples looking for more privacy can rent a poolside cabana for the day, or enjoy the lazy river or a secluded hot tub.
+Couples looking for more privacy can rent a poolside cabana for the day or enjoy the lazy river or a private hot tub.

 When you’re feeling hungry, check out the grab-and-go selection of sandwiches and salads at The Market at Ale & Compass.
 Want to try a cocktail?
 Visit Crew’s Cup Lounge for a drink or two.

 For those looking for a more upscale experience, try Yachtsman Steakhouse.
 Here, you’ll find premium steak or seafood selections, and you and your partner can watch your food being prepared.

 For those who want to stay in and cuddle up, in-room dining is available 24 hours a day.